-UK and European laws include a development risk defence that is available to manufacturers facing product liability claims.143 It is open to a manufacturer to defend a claim for damages arising from an allegedly defective product by showing the defect was not discoverable because the scientific and technical knowledge required to identify the principle for compensation for injuries resulting from adverse events, and has been adopted in national ethical guidelines of South Africa and Australia.
+UK and European laws include a development risk defence that is available to manufacturers facing product liability claims.143 It is open to a manufacturer to defend a claim for damages arising from an allegedly defective product by showing the defect was not discoverable because the scientific and technical knowledge required to identify the defect was not available at the time.
+In the US a 'state of the art defence' is available, which is similar to the development risk defence.